-Court Proceedings on OPUC Authority to Grant Recovery of Return on Trojan Investment.
-Numerous challenges, appeals, and reviews were subsequently filed in various state courts on the issue of the OPUC's authority under Oregon law to grant recovery of, and a return on, the Trojan investment.
-The primary plaintiffs in the litigation were the Citizens' Utility Board (CUB) and the Utility Reform Project (URP).
+Regulatory Proceedings.
+Numerous challenges and appeals were subsequently filed in various state courts on the issue of the OPUC's authority under Oregon law to grant recovery of, and a return on, the Trojan investment.
 In 1998, the Oregon Court of Appeals upheld the OPUC's order authorizing PGE's recovery of the Trojan investment, but held that the OPUC did not have the authority to allow PGE to recover a return on the Trojan investment and remanded the case to the OPUC for reconsideration.

-In 2000, PGE, CUB, and the staff of the OPUC entered into agreements to settle the litigation related to PGE's recovery of, and return on, its investment in Trojan.
-The URP did not participate in the settlement and filed a complaint with the OPUC challenging the settlement agreements.
+In 2000, PGE entered into agreements to settle the litigation related to recovery of, and return on, its investment in Trojan.
+The Utility Reform Project (URP) did not participate in the settlement and filed a complaint with the OPUC challenging the settlement agreements.

-In March 2002, the OPUC issued an order (2002 Order) denying all of the URP's challenges.
+In 2002, the OPUC issued an order (2002 Order) denying all of the URP's challenges.
 In 2007, following several appeals by various parties, the Oregon Court of Appeals issued an opinion that remanded the 2002 Order to the OPUC for reconsideration.

-The OPUC then issued an order on September 30, 2008 that required PGE to refund \$15.4 million, plus interest at 9.6% from September 30, 2000, to customers who received service from PGE during the period October 1, 2000 to September 30, 2001.
-The Company recorded a charge of \$33.1 million as of September 30, 2008 related to the refund and accrued additional interest expense on the liability until refunds to customers were completed in the first quarter of 2010.
-The URP and the plaintiffs in the class actions described below have separately appealed the September 30, 2008 order to the Oregon Court of Appeals.
-These appeals remain pending.
+The OPUC then issued an order in 2008 (2008 Order) that required PGE to refund \$15.4 million, plus interest at 9.6% from September 30, 2000, to customers who received service from PGE during the period October 1, 2000 to September 30, 2001.
+The Company recorded a charge of \$33.1 million in 2008 related to the refund and accrued additional interest expense on the liability until refunds to customers were completed in the first quarter of 2010.
+The URP and the plaintiffs in the class actions described below have separately appealed the 2008 Order to the Oregon Court of Appeals.
+Those appeals remain pending.

 Class Actions.
-In a separate legal proceeding, two class action lawsuits were filed in Marion County Circuit Court against PGE in 2003 on behalf of two classes of electric service customers (the Class Action Plaintiffs).
-The lawsuits seek damages of \$260 million, plus interest, as a result of PGE's inclusion, in prices charged to customers, of a return on its investment in Trojan.
+In a separate legal proceeding, two lawsuits were filed in Marion County Circuit Court against PGE in 2003 on behalf of two classes of electric service customers.
+The class action lawsuits seek damages of \$260 million, plus interest, as a result of PGE's inclusion, in prices charged to customers, of a return on its investment in Trojan.

-In August 2006, the Oregon Supreme Court issued a ruling ordering the abatement of the class action proceedings until the OPUC responded to the 2002 Order (described above).
+In 2006, the Oregon Supreme Court issued a ruling ordering the abatement of the class action proceedings until the OPUC responded to the 2002 Order (described above).
 The Oregon Supreme Court concluded that the OPUC has primary jurisdiction to determine what, if any, remedy it can offer to PGE customers, through price reductions or refunds, for any amount of return on the Trojan investment PGE collected in prices for the period from April 1, 1995 through October 1, 2000.

 The Oregon Supreme Court further stated that if the OPUC determined that it can provide a remedy to PGE's customers, then the class action proceedings may become moot in whole or in part.
 The Oregon Supreme Court added that, if the OPUC determined that it cannot provide a remedy, the court system may have a role to play.
 The Oregon Supreme Court also ruled that the plaintiffs retain the right to return to the Marion County Circuit Court for disposition of whatever issues remain unresolved from the remanded OPUC proceedings.

-In October 2006, the Marion County Circuit Court abated the class actions in response to the ruling of the Oregon Supreme Court.
+The Marion County Circuit Court subsequently abated the class actions in response to the ruling of the Oregon Supreme Court.

-Because the above matters involve unsettled legal theories and have a broad range of potential outcomes, management cannot predict the ultimate outcome or estimate a range of potential loss.
-Management believes, however, that these matters will not have a material adverse impact on the financial condition of the Company, but may have a material adverse impact on the results of operations and cash flows in future reporting periods.
+Because the above matters involve unsettled legal theories and have a broad range of potential outcomes, management cannot estimate a range of potential loss.
+Management believes, however, that these matters will not have a material impact on the financial condition of the Company, but may have a material impact on the results of operations and cash flows in future reporting periods.